detroitnatif/LLM-V1/README.md

 Converting these occurrances to probabilities, I am able to predict the next letter and create somewhat convincing names.
 The downside to this is it can only keep one letter of context in a 27 x 27 array (26 letters and a starter/terminator character), and this array would become exponentially large.

-# Predicting Names using basic neural net - V3
+# Predicting names using basic neural net - V3

+In this iteration, I introduced tensors to hold X (tensor containing all bigrams) and Y (tensor containing the letter which follows) and used One Hot Encodings to mulitply them into a rudimentary Linear layer, which I then was able to sample to create "Fake" names.
+Example output:

+rie.
+harimivo.
+janvi.
+briay.
+kalys.
+lmiah.
+rithtikeya.
+sirod.
+kyn.
+ho.
+bivemyr.